owlchester/kanka/docs/running.md

 * [Docker](https://www.docker.com/)
 * [Github CLI](https://cli.github.com/)

-This Github repository needs to be Cloned (`git clone`) on your local machine.
+This GitHub repository needs to be Cloned (`git clone`) on your local machine.
 All commands are to be executed in the Kanka folder.

 When on Linux, Docker needs to run with your user and not with sudo!
 This is important for file permissions to properly work.
 To set up docker to run with your user, [follow these instructions](https://docs.docker.com/engine/install/linux-postinstall/).